BrickMMO/tasks/mockups.markdown

 1. I would recommend starting with paper and a pen.
 Draw some mockups.
 2. Create your mockups using your program of choice (Figma, Adobe XD, Photoshop, etc...).
-3. During a drop-in session review the mockups with your instructor.
+3. During a class review the mockups with your instructor or fellow students.
 4. Submit your completed mockup as a PDF or a link.

 ## Submitting this Task